-It's worth making speculative applications and you can find details of companies to apply to in The Geologist's Directory Online.
+It's worth making targeted speculative applications - you can find details of companies to apply to in The Geologist's Directory Online.

 Some of the major oil and gas companies, and engineering and environmental consultancies, offer structured training programmes.
 Training is delivered through a series of projects or assignments, alongside modules aimed at giving an overview of the business and developing expertise in general and specialist areas.

-You’ll usually need a PhD if you want to apply for a research post in industry, university or museum, you will usually need a PhD or DPhil (Doctorate) research degree.
+You’ll usually need a PhD if you want to apply for a research post in industry, university or a museum, you'll usually need a PhD or DPhil (Doctorate) research degree.

 For those with a geology degree, membership of The Geological Society can be useful for networking and for keeping up to date with the industry.
 There are membership bodies for most geoscience disciplines and many employers will encourage you to become chartered with a body relevant to your area of expertise.